ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

  Scenario  |  Description
 :------------ | :-------------
-  S01\_ObtainGeneralInfo   | Tests the server behavior for the NSPI calls related to obtaining general information of an Address Book object.
+  S01\_ObtainGeneralInfo   | Tests the server behavior for the NSPI calls related to obtaining the general information of an Address Book object.
   S02\_ObtainDetailsInfo   | Tests the server behavior for the NSPI calls related to obtaining the detailed information of an Address Book object.
-  S03\_ANRRelatedBehavior  | Tests the server behavior for the NSPI calls related to Ambiguous Name Resolution process.
+  S03\_ANRRelatedBehavior  | Tests the server behavior for the NSPI calls related to the Ambiguous Name Resolution process.
-  S04\_ModifyProperty      | Tests the server behavior for the NSPI calls related to modify property of Address Book object.
+  S04\_ModifyProperty      | Tests the server behavior for the NSPI calls related to modifying the property of an Address Book object.
   S05\_NegativeBehavior    | Tests the negative server behavior for each NSPI call.

 ### MS-OXORULE